MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/shared-channels.md

 * Members of another team within the same organization
 * Members of other organizations

-The external members, outside of your organization can collaborate with internal members in Teams without changing their user context.
-When using guest accounts, the members must sign out of Teams with their account, such as work or school and sign in again using the guest account.
-The members can also run a separate copy of Teams in a private browser session.
+The external members, outside of your organizations collaborate with internal members in Teams without changing their user context.
+When using guest accounts, the members must sign out of Teams and sign in again using the guest account.
+The members also run a separate copy of Teams in a private browser session.
 The switching between internal and external identities takes time.
 The members can miss important communications when they sign out of any organization.

 [Place holder for image]